felixguerrero12/NonSense-Scripts/MySQL Backup/README.md

 2. Create the enviroment for the scripts to work :

-a. mkdir /backup
-b. mkdir /backup/scripts
-c. mkdir /backup/mysqlbackups
+a. mkdir /backup; mkdir /backup/scripts; mkdir /backup/mysqlbackups

 NOTE : The /backup/scripts directory is where all the mysql script should be located.
 The /backup/mysqlbackups is where all the mysql backups will be stored.